anbubsc2k14/CryptoAggregator/README.md

 - Enable/disable News Sentiment strategy for comparison.
 - Match monthly budgets across all strategies for fair ROI comparison.

+## Real News Integration

+The system supports fetching real cryptocurrency news from:
+- **CryptoPanic**: Crypto-specific news aggregator
+- **NewsAPI**: General news including crypto

+See [API_KEYS.md](API_KEYS.md) for setup instructions.

+Without API keys, the system falls back to simulating sentiment from price momentum.

 ## Notes
 - Data is fetched from Yahoo Finance (`BTC-USD`), using adjusted close prices for calculations.
 - RSI is computed with period 14 via `pandas_ta`.
 - Max drawdown is computed from the equity curve as the minimum percentage drawdown from the running peak.
-- News Sentiment strategy uses price momentum as a proxy for sentiment in this demo.
-In production, integrate real news APIs (CryptoPanic, NewsAPI) with TextBlob or transformer-based sentiment models.
+- News Sentiment strategy uses TextBlob for sentiment analysis of real news headlines, or falls back to price momentum simulation.